Excerpt: Just A Kiss

 “Or the places I love to kiss.”

-At that moment, their server approached and Jenna smothered a giggle, because Luke looked as if he’d just signed a deal with the devil.
+At that moment, their server approached and Jenna smothered a smile with her napkin, because Luke looked as if he’d just signed a deal with the devil.
 Yeah, she’d date him.
 Being exclusive wasn’t a big deal to her considering she rarely dated.
-But for him though…
+But for him, though…

 While the server cleared their plates, Jenna imagined some kinky kissing scenarios, then out of nowhere, her conscience reared its ugly head.